Sakai clan: Clan branches and histories

 The fudai Sakai clan originated in 14th century Mikawa Province.
 They claim descent from Minamoto no Arichika.
 Arichika had two sons; one of them, Yasuchika, took the name of Matsudaira, while the other son, Chikauji, took the name of Sakai.
 Chikauji is the ancestor of the Sakai clan.
 Sakai Hirochika, Chikauji's son, had two sons as well, and the descendants of these two sons gave rise to the two principal branches of the clan.
 The senior branch was founded by Sakai Tadatsugu (1527–1596).
 Tadatsugu, a vassal of Tokugawa Ieyasu, was charged with the defense of Yoshida Castle in Mikawa Province.
 In 1578, Sakai Ietsugu (1564–1619) succeeded to his father's role as defender of Yoshida Castle.
 The Ie- in the beginning of Ietsugu's name was a special honor bestowed by Tokugawa Ieyasu, who intended to emphasize bonds of loyalty with those who were allowed to share in any part of his name.
 When Ieyasu's holdings were transferred to the Kantō region in 1590, Ietsugu was installed at Usui Domain (30,000 koku) in Kōzuke Province, but, in 1604, he was moved to Takasaki Domain (50,000 koku).
 In 1616, he was again moved to Takada Domain (100,000 koku), this time in Echigo Province.
 In 1619, he was moved to Matsushiro Domain in Shinano Province; and then, from 1622 to 1868, he was installed at Tsuruoka Domain (120,000 koku) in Dewa Province.
 The Sakai of Tsuruoka (which later grew to 170,000 koku) in Dewa Province were prominent in the late Edo period as a military power.
-Charged with the safety of Edo, they were patrons of the Shinchogumi police force, and were very effective in their duties.
+Charged with the safety of Edo, they were patrons of the Shinsengumi police force, and were very effective in their duties.
 Following the surrender of Edo, the Sakai withdrew and returned north to their domain, where they were active in the northern theater of the Boshin War, as well as becoming signatories to the pact that created the Ōuetsu Reppan Dōmei in 1868.
 The head of this clan line was ennobled as a "Count" in the Meiji period.

 A cadet branch was created in 1647.
 These Sakai were installed from 1647 through 1868 at Matsumine Domain (20,000 koku) in Dewa Province; the castle at Matsumine was constructed in 1779.
 The head of this clan line was ennobled as a "Viscount" in the Meiji period.

 Another cadet branch was founded by Sakai Masachika (+1576).
 Vassal of the Tokugawa – Tokugawa Nobutada, Tokugawa Kiyoyasu and Tokugawa Hirotada.
 In 1561, he was installed at Nishio Castle in Mikawa Province, and the security of the castle was confided in him.
 In 1590, Sakai Shigetada, the son of Masachika, received the Kawagoe Domain (15,000 koku) in Musashi Province; then in 1601, he was installed at Umayabashi Domain (35,000 koku) in Kōzuke Province.